-Number of Units Total Bond Funding Total Development Cost
+Total Development Cost \$55.8M

-94 \$22.2M (all issuances) \$55.8M

-- Developer: MEDA and CCDC joint venture - Units: 94 Affordable Senior Housing, with 20% set aside for formerly homeless seniors - Status: Project funding was encumbered and construction began in May 2018, with completion anticipated in December 2019.
+- Developer: MEDA and CCDC joint venture - Units: 94 Affordable Senior Housing, with 20% set aside for formerly homeless seniors - Status: Project funding was encumbered and construction began in May 2018.
+The project intends to disburse fully at conversion to permanent financing, which will be about May 2020.